mrdk/mind/doc/words.rst

       :word:`true`.

-      If the value of :word:`interactive-mode` is :word:`true`, then "mind" switches to an interactive mode after startup.
+      If the value of :word:`interactive-mode` is :word:`true`, then :program:`mind` switches to an interactive mode after startup.

 Text streams
 ------------

 Text streams are an abstraction for the input of program text -- both from a file and from strings stored in memory.

 Text streams
 ^^^^^^^^^^^^

 These are the basic data structures for reading program text.

 .. word:: >forward	( 'textstream -- addr )

    The TOS contains the address of a textstream structure: compute the address of its :word:`forward` routine.
-The routine has the signature ( stream -- ).
+The routine has the signature ( *stream* -- ).

 .. word:: >current@	( 'textstream -- addr )

    The TOS contains the address of a textstream structure: compute the address of its :word:`current@` routine.
-The routine has the signature ( stream -- char ).
+The routine has the signature ( *stream* -- *char* ).

 .. word:: >eos		( 'textstream -- addr )

    The TOS contains the address of a textstream structure: compute the address of its :word:`eos` routine.
-The routine has the signature ( stream -- bool ).
+The routine has the signature ( *stream* -- *bool* ).

 .. word:: >#eos		( 'textstream -- addr )